mrmargolis/robot-vim/README.md

       SomeOtherCoolCommand
     COMMANDS

-    robot.run(:input_file => "some/file.txt", :commands => commands)
+    buffer_text = robot.run(:input_file => "some/file.txt", :commands => commands)

-See spec/integration\_spec.rb for an example of sorting a file and saving the output.

 ### Making Assertions
-For now the recommended approach is to include a
-    :w somefile
-in your command list and then read "somefile" using File.read(somefile).
-You can then make assertions using whichever testing lib you prefer.
-In the future I plan to automate this process and have the run method return the buffer text and other useful data you might want to assert against.
+Use your preferred Ruby testing library to make assertions about the buffer text string returned by RobotVim::Runner#run

+See spec/integration\_spec.rb for an example of sorting a file and making an assertion.

 ## TODO
-- automatically save buffer to an output file after running the last command
+- automatically save buffer to an output file after running the last command(done)
-- automatically close Vim after running the last command
+- automatically close Vim after running the last command(done)
 - take a string for input and write out a temporary file that Vim will run against
 - figure out if there is a way to specify a .vimrc file without disabling the normal Vim initialization process